wp-plugins/appointment-book/readme.txt

 This plugin combines the power of FullCalendar and WordPress to present your events in a calendar format.

+= Key Benefits =

+* Extremely easy to use
+* Very flexible functionality.
+Fit to very wide range of business.
+* Attractive and customizable design of calendars, for fitting to your site design.
+* An easy to use booking admin panel that displays bookings in Calendar Overview

 = Features =

-Backend Admin:-
+* Manage your Bookings on Backend Admin:

-1. Add new appointment
+	1. Admin can add new appointments.
-2. Manage appointments (Approve and reject)
+	2. Admin can manage appoinments (Approve and reject)
 	3. Show list of appointments and edit appointments.
+Admin can change status of approve, reject, complete, and reject
-4. Add new appointments and edit appointments from calendar.
+	4. Admin can add new appointments and edit appointments from calendar.
-5. Email send
+	5. Email send automatically when admin add appoinment and change booking status.
-6. Setting options

-Frontend User:-
+* Make Bookings on Client side:

-1. Add new appointment
+	1. Client can add new appoinments.
-2. Show booked appointments on calendar
+	2. Show booked appointments on Calender.
+So client can change appoinment.
-3. Manage appointments
+	3. client can manage appointments.
-4. Email send
+	4. Email send automatically when client add appoinment.

 = Credits =

 Big thank you to Gunjanbhai who generously gave us this plugin namespace after deciding not to go through with his implementation.
 One less confusing name on the plugin repo!

 == Installation ==

+Installing the plugin is easy.
+Just follow these steps:

 1. Upload `appointment-book` to the `/wp-content/plugins/`  directory
 2. Activate the plugin through the 'Plugins' menu in WordPress